 5. CONCLUSIONS AND RECOMMENDATIONS

-Conclusion
+5.1Conclusion

 Based on the results of the study, the following conclusions were the following; First, intermediate pupils are being determined by their demographic profile.
 Second, the level of study behavior of intermediate pupils of WJSES is in the moderate level.
 This means that their study behavior is generally demonstrate positive behavior and achieve moderately, and indicating room for improvement.
 Thirdly, the study behavior of the pupils in terms of Strategies, Behavior and Achievements are demonstrate as positive behavior since the result revealed as moderate or these study behaviors are sometimes experienced by the pupils.